 - People and staff spoke highly about how caring and supportive the service was.
-One person told us, "The carers are very nice.
-All are different, but all are very kind.
-They bring everything to me to put on my trolley.
-We have a laugh." - Staff understood and respected people's lifestyle choices.
-When we discussed with staff the people they supported, they demonstrated an open, non-judgemental attitude that respected people's diversity.
+Comments made included, "They [staff] are all lovely to me," and "They [staff] are almost like family to me."
+One relative said staff were, "Very patient with mum."
+People and relatives described the staff as being, "Very kind, caring and brilliant." - Staff understood and respected people's lifestyle choices.
+When we discussed with staff the people they supported, they demonstrated an open, non-judgemental attitude that respected people's diversity. - Staff had developed positive relationships with people and spoke about people in ways that demonstrated they cared for them.